jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 has much to offer; it is yet another democratically-elected institution.
-Yet it doesn't take much study of this structure to note that, at least with respect to a representative democracy, there is much that doesn't "look right" to Western eyes.
+Yet it doesn't take much study of this structure to note that, at least with respect to a representative democracy, there is much that is unusual to Western eyes.
 Assembly members are elected by plurality, not majority, with no runoff.
 There is no formal "separation of powers."
 There is no system of political parties or factions to organize people on the basis of comon interest.
 There are no nominations or runoff elections.
-The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assembly person voted; minutes of meetings are generally open and available, but are written in a way that does not identify the speakers.
+The representatives that are elected are not held as responsible to the voters, which is just as well, since in practice there is no way of knowing the way any assembly person voted: minutes of meetings, while open and available, are written in a way that does not identify the speakers.
 There are no "Robert's Rules of Order" to keep parliamentarians busy.